Homemade Chocolate Pudding

 - Not limited to flavors on the shelf: Once you've mastered the art of making a pudding base you can easily whip up any flavor you want.

-- Milk: You can use whole milk or half-and-half to make this creamy pudding.
+- Milk: You can use whole milk or half-and-half to make this pudding creamy and thick.
+I do not recommend using skim milk, 1% or 2% milk; the pudding may not set up properly.

-- Bittersweet Chocolate: Gives the pudding a rich chocolaty flavor without making it overly sweet.
+- Bittersweet Chocolate: Gives the pudding a rich flavor without making it overly sweet.
+I typically use chocolate that’s 60% cacao.
+If you prefer a sweeter flavor, you can substitute semisweet chocolate.

-- Cornstarch: Used to thicken the pudding to a creamy consistency.
+- Cornstarch: Used to thicken the pudding to a creamy consistency; you can substitute arrowroot powder.

 How to Make It